yaskoh/dotfiles/README.md

   - this repository
   - anything else you need

+- Check %HOME% path due to use the following batch and each apps.

 - Execute winlink.bat
   - win10, we have to run cmd as Administrator.